A Year of Gifts

 Families are complicated, sometimes incredibly frustrating, and one of our greatest blessings.
 When you are part of a strong family unit, and you do your part to help maintain that family, you’ll always be part of a team that has your back.
 It doesn’t get any better than that!

-The gift of family is one of the beauties of life.
+The gift of family is one of the greatest blessings of life.
 Cherish it.
 I know I do.
 Kim